 What is the best, timing belt or chain?

-- If your timing belt fails, you probably have to replace the whole engine
+- If your timing belt fails, you probably have to replace the whole engine.

 - If you are going to do it yourself at home, get the right documentation and repair service manuals for the job.

-See you on the next guide!
+See you at the next guide!